CraryPrimitiveMan/awesome-with-star/awesome/vuejs_awesome-vue.md

  - [vue-clampy](https://github.com/clampy-js/vue-clampy) - Vue.js (2+) directive that clamps the content of an element by adding an ellipsis to it if the content inside is too long. :star:1
  - [vue-cookie-accept-decline](https://github.com/promosis/vue-cookie-accept-decline) - Show a banner with text, a decline button, and an accept button on your page.
 Remembers selection using cookies.
 Emits an event with current selection on creation.
 Good for GDPR requirements. :star:10
  - [@lossendae/vue-avatar](https://github.com/lossendae/vue-avatar) - An avatar component for VueJS 2.0. :star:2
- - [vue-text-highlight](https://github.com/AlbertLucianto/vue-text-highlight) - Text highlighter library for Vue.js 💄 :star:7
+ - [vue-text-highlight](https://github.com/AlbertLucianto/vue-text-highlight) - Text highlighter library for Vue.js 💄 :star:8
  - [vue2-hammer](https://github.com/bsdfzzzy/vue2-hammer) Hammer.js wrapper for Vue 2.x to support mobile touch..
  - [vue-countable](https://github.com/johndatserakis/vue-countable) - Vue binding for countable.js.
 Provides real-time paragraph, sentence, word, and character counting. :star:2
- - [v-show-slide](https://github.com/phegman/v-show-slide) - A Vue.js directive for animating an element to and from height: auto in a sliding motion. :star:1
+ - [v-show-slide](https://github.com/phegman/v-show-slide) - A Vue.js directive for animating an element to and from height: auto in a sliding motion. :star:2
+ - [vue-swipe-actions](https://github.com/eCollect/vue-swipe-actions) - iOS style swipe actions for Vue.js :star:2

 ### Tabs

  - [vue-tabs](https://github.com/cristijora/vue-tabs) - Simple tabs and pills. :star:134
- - [vue-swipe-tabs](https://github.com/zhangxiang958/vue-tab) - A touch swipe tab component for vue.js(vue2). :star:23
+ - [vue-swipe-tabs](https://github.com/zhangxiang958/vue-tab) - A touch swipe tab component for vue.js(vue2). :star:24
  - [vue-tabs-component](https://github.com/spatie/vue-tabs-component) - An easy way to display tabs with Vue. :star:396

 ### Form